-Veterinarians play a key role in combatting the global risk of antimicrobial resistance, say researchers from the University of Washington School of Public Health.
+Veterinarians play a key role in combating the global risk of antimicrobial resistance, say researchers from the University of Washington School of Public Health.
 However, a new study shows that, while veterinarians are concerned about the threat of drug-resistant bugs, they face financial barriers to obtaining tests to guide therapy.

 “Antimicrobial resistance is a global health threat affecting people, animals and the environment,” said Heather Fowler, lead author of the study and PhD student in the School’s Department of Environmental and Occupational Health Sciences.
 “In the past, we have worked in silos to deal with this problem.
 We need veterinarians and human health clinicians to work together towards a model of ‘shared antibiotic stewardship’ across human, animal and environmental health in order to address this rising public health threat.”